 The key taste it brings to the dish is a subtle sourness.

-Unlike Tamarind which gives off the same taste but is sourer and better suited for chicken and Beef.
+Unlike Tamarind, which gives off the same taste but is more sour and better suited for chicken and Beef.

 Goraka works well in tasting seafood curries like this spicy red chilli fish curry(malu mirisata).

-If using Tamarind with the seed then simply soak the pods with 1/4 cup water for 10 minutes, and squeeze the seeds out.
+- If using tamarind paste, add it the same way as goraka to make the spice paste.
+If using Tamarind with the seed, then simply soak the pods with 1/4 cup water for 10 minutes, and squeeze the seeds out.

-Hmm, if you really want to stick to the original recipe, coconut milk won’t do but if there are family members who prefer non-spicy food then yes but I still can’t guarantee it won’t be spicy.
+- Hmm, if you want to stick to the original recipe, coconut milk won’t do, but if there are family members who prefer non-spicy food, then yes, but I still can’t guarantee it won’t be spicy.

-It’s a creamy non-spicy fish curry even kids love.
+- It’s a creamy, non-spicy fish curry that even kids love.

-- Spice blender attachment to be used to grind the spice paste for convenience or mortar and pestle.
+- A spice blender attachment to be used to grind the spice paste for convenience, or a mortar and pestle.

-- Medium-sized clay pot or pan to cook the fish curry.
+- A medium-sized clay pot or pan to cook the fish curry.

 More fish curry